freelawproject/x-ray/README.md

 But that's not as easy to remember.

-If you want a bit more, you can use `xray` in Python:
+If you want a bit more, you can, of course, use `xray` in Python:

 ```python
 from pprint import pprint